In the past few decades, meat has been blamed for all sorts of diseases.

 But we’ve been eating meat for a long time and blaming new health problems on old foods doesn’t make much sense.

-Our digestive systems are well equipped to make full use of the healthy fats, proteins and nutrients found in animal foods.
+Our digestive systems are well equipped to make full use of the fats, proteins and nutrients found in animal foods.

 Humans have much shorter digestive systems than herbivores and don’t have the specialized organs to digest cellulose, the main fiber in plants.